zonemaster/zonemaster-engine/README.md

 There is full POD coverage of the Perl code.
 The documentation can be read on the [CPAN site].

-More documentations regarding translating the output to another language, implementing a new test and the log entries are found under the [docs] directory.
+Documentation on Zonemaster-Engine is also found under the [docs] directory.

 ## Participation, Contact and Bug reporting